marvincaspar/clockify2cats/README.md

 ```

 Update the version in `version.txt` and run `make release`.
-This will create a new git tag, build all binaries and publish it to github.
+This will create a new git tag, build all binaries and publish it to GitHub.